aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 -   A computer lab on Wednesday for practical data exploration using Python in Jupyter notebooks (Google Colab)

--   A seminar on Friday for collective explanation and discussion of an assigned research paper
+-   A journal club on Friday for collective explanation and discussion of an assigned research paper

 You can either register for the full course or selected modules.